-Outreach services supported through the MOICDP will improve access to health services for people living in urban, rural, regional and remote Australia by supporting a range of targeted rural health programs and activities.
-They will link with the broader ongoing health reform agenda to develop an integrated health service where local services and outreach services work together to provide communities with the range of services they need to remain healthy.
+Outreach services supported through the Fund will improve access to health services for people living in rural, regional and remote Australia by supporting a range of targeted rural health programs and activities.
+They will link with the broader ongoing health reform agenda to develop an integrated health service where local services and outreach services work together to provide communities with the range of services they need to remain vital and viable.

-Through an open, competitive funding round, the MOICDP will seek organisations to auspice the planning, management and delivery of outreach services.
-The successful organisations will be offered three year contracts to be Fundholders under the MOICDP.
-Competitive rounds may be held every three years.
-Highly performing fundholders may be considered for contract extensions of up to three years.
+Through an open, competitive funding round, the Fund will seek organisations to auspice the planning, management and delivery of outreach services.
+The successful organisations (Fundholders) will be offered funding agreements for up to three years.
+A competitive round may be held every three years.
+Highly performing Fundholders may be considered for contract extensions of up to three years.

-3. Aims and objectives of the MOICDP.
+3. Aims and objectives of the Rural Health Outreach Fund